agarcia967/CleanBrowsing/README.md

 # CleanFandom
-Fandom has taken over every Wiki for gaming and other types of fandoms, resulting in a corporate, bloated, ad-heavy experience.
-This filter intends to clean up the Fandom website of annoying ads and additional content.
+Fandom has taken over just about every Wiki for gaming and other types of fandoms, resulting in a corporate, bloated, ad-heavy experience.
+This filter list intends to clean up the Fandom website of annoying ads and excess content.

 While this filter list is quite helpful, there are other resources out there that could use your support for their initiatives.